-“Some people think our language is dead, but it's not,” says DesRosier, a lanky teenager with a ready grin and dark, narrow braids that reach the middle of his back.
-“We still have our language and we're bringing it back.”
+'Some people think our language is dead, but it's not,' says DesRosier, a lanky teenager with a ready grin and dark, narrow braids that reach the middle of his back.
+'We still have our language and we're bringing it back.'

 What's at stake is more than words.
 Filled with nuance and references to Blackfeet history and traditions, the language embodies a culture.
-“The language allows kids to unravel the mysteries of their heritage,” says Darrell Kipp, director of the school and one of its founders.
+'The language allows kids to unravel the mysteries of their heritage,' says Darrell Kipp, director of the school and one of its founders.

 The Blackfoot language, also known as Piegan, has been in danger of disappearing for nearly a century From the late 18oos through the 1960s, the Bureau of Indian Affairs forced tens of thousands of Native Americans into English-only government boarding schools.
 Taken hundreds of miles from the reservations, the children were often beaten for speaking native languages and sent home ashamed of them.
 As adults, they cautioned their own children to speak English only.

-“We were told, 'You'd be better off learning only English, so what happened to us won't happen to you,” says 68-year Cynthia Kipp, whose grandchildren attend Real Speak.
+'We were told, 'You'd be better off learning only English, so what happened to us won't happen to you,' says 68-year Cynthia Kipp, whose grandchildren attend Real Speak.